qpfiffer/hash-table-shootout/README.markdown

 The results can be found in `output_throughput`.
 I just used R to make my own charts.
 I might add a similar utility to generate charts like Nick's.

+You can use the same `nice`/`ionice` command line as above to run it at highest priority, but replace `bench.py` with `bench_throughput.py`, naturally.

 Copyright Information
 =====================